-If you’re concerned about the wellbeing of your gut, the main thing to be aware of is any change to the frequency or consistency of your stool.
-If you’re going to the bathroom more than three times a day or less than three times a week, that’s not a great sign.
+If you’re concerned about your gut health, be aware of any changes to the frequency or consistency of your stool.
+Going to the bathroom more than three times a day, or less than three times a week, isn’t a great sign.

-Each bacteria variety in your in gut has a preference for a certain type of fibre or food.
-So, if the only vegetables in your diet are broccoli and potatoes, then you’ll have an overrepresentation of the bacteria that predominantly feed on those fibres – and you’ll miss out on a whole host of other bacteria.
-To maintain a healthy and diverse gut microbiome, I’d recommend eating 30 different plants per week.
+Then, build up a healthy and diverse microbiome by including a range of fibre-rich foods in your diet – I recommend eating 30 different plants per week.
+This is because each bacteria variety in your in gut has a preference for certain types of fibre.
+If you’re only eating broccoli and potatoes, you’ll have an overrepresentation of the bacteria that feed on those fibres – and you’ll miss out on a host of other bacteria.